ljacobsson/evb-cli/docs/dlq-handling.md

 *Note that the Step Functions flow will only happen when using `--replay-speed` > 0 or replaying from an OnFailure archive.
 Both require the [evb-local](https://serverlessrepo.aws.amazon.com/applications/eu-west-1/751354400372/evb-local) backend installed in your AWS account.

+## Caveats of paced and dead-letter replays
+Because the actual replay is targeting the Step Functions state machine and is actually dispatched back to the eventbus in the Dispatch step, the `replay-name` field is lost.
+This is due to limitattions in the SDK where you can't explicitly set it.
+Instead we're passing the replay ARN in the `resources` array.

+To make sure only the target receives the event we're modifying the `source` on the temporary rule to match on the `replay-name`.
+If you're using the `source` for any logic in your target, then be aware of this.